 ▪Open with the Blue Hat ▪Use the Yellow Hat before the Black Hat. ▪Then the Green Hat (new ideas) and then the Red Hat (feelings). ▪Close with the Blue Hat gathering a consensus solution while concerning all hats.

 The Oak Hill Academy eighth graders are given a real life problem that they were asked to supply a plan to solve using the Six Thinking Hats: Bob’s Bagel Shop is doing well; however, his landlord has just announced a $500/month increase in his rent, starting in two months.
 Leaving everything the same would deeply cut into his profits.
 The question was, “Should Bob try to make adjustments or would it be impossible for him to continue?”
-The student teams were given all of the facts of the business, including the cost of operation and the monthly income.
+The student teams were given all of the facts of the business, including the cost of operation and the marketing done by tv advertising agencies.
 They had to compute the possible shortfall and possible ways to make up the difference.
 Does he stay open longer hours?
 Does he charge more for his bagels?
 Does he introduce a larger menu? etc.

 After doing all of the analysis, the team felt that a price increase would not work since the competition would be put in a better position.
 After much debate, the final plan included introducing new items to the inventory and looking for other possible customers, for instance, a local school cafeteria.